thanhntse/courtstar-platform/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication (platform account or with Google)
+- Register as a manager or customer
+- Managers can add new courts
-- Search and book available badminton courts
+- Customers and guests can book available courts
+- QR code check-in for customers and guests
+- Statistics and analytics on court usage
 - Manage bookings and user profiles
-- Admin panel for managing courts and bookings
+- Admin panel for managing user, court, dashboard

 ## Tech Stack